MarioNageh/Commiter/README.md

 # ALX Commit Helper

-This bash script helps ALX students easily commit their work to their repository. for all task
+This bash script helps ALX students easily commit their work to their repository for all task

 ## Usage